fr-kshibata/kenichishibata.github.io/README.rst

 DevOps/Cloud Engineer at Simplex Technology Inc.											(January 2017 - Present)
 --------------------------------------------------------------------------------------------------------------------

-- Successfully introduced Gitlab CE to dev workflow (CICD Pipelines, Source Codes)
+- Successfully introduced Gitlab CE to dev workflow (CICD Pipelines, Source Codes, Pages)
 - Managed, negotiated and implemented feedhandlers with Financial Data Brokers
 - Developed APIs using Python for interfacing with Numerical Data with High Complexity
 - Introduced OpenLDAP as the best practice for authentication and authorization for internal development tools
 - Succesfully Managed AWS Cloud automation tools like Packer, Terraform, Boto3,
 - Worked with the team effectively and successfully completed PoCs for Japanese megabanks (Mizuho, SMBC - Nikko, Bank of Tokyo Mitsubishi UFJ)
+- Effectively implemented Infrastructure and Application layer automation tools using bash and python scripts
+- Successfully implemented Golden AMI as best practice when launching new EC2 instances integrated with open ldap in AWS
+- Developed Documentation infrastructure using static site generators Hugo and sphinx

 Full Stack Engineer/ AWS Architect at Fast Retailing				 					(August 2015 - January 2017)
 --------------------------------------------------------------------------------------------------------------------